o-l-a-v/o-l-a-v.github.io/website/src/pages/index.md

 # Olav's homepage

-:::note
+:::info
-This page is under construction. 🔨
+This web page is for learning and experimenting, and will always be under construction. 🔨
 :::

 ## About this page